Stephen Tompkinson trial: Actor 'caused traumatic brain injuries'

 Mr Tompkinson, who lives in Whitley Bay, North Tyneside, denies the charge.

-The prosecution told Newcastle Crown Court the actor had called the police before approaching two drunk men.
+Prosecutor Michael Bunch told the court the actor had called the police at about 05:30 before approaching two drunk men.

-The pair had been making noise outside the house the actor shared with his partner and her child, the court heard.
+He told officers he had taken a bottle of Jagermeister from them and wanted them "moved on" as they were causing a disturbance outside the house he shared with his partner and her child.

+The jury heard Mr Poole and his friend, Andrew Hall, had been drinking since around midnight and had gone to the beach to watch the sunrise before walking back to Mr Hall's house, passing Mr Tompkinson's home on Beech Grove on the way.

+Jurors heard the actor used his mobile phone to record two videos of the men but did not call the ambulance service himself.

+Still unconscious, Mr Poole was taken to hospital and found to have a fractured skull and significant traumatic brain injuries.

-Mr Tompkinson, who was born in Stockton-on-Tees, said he had acted in self-defence and only pushed Mr Poole.
+Mr Tompkinson, who was born in Stockton-on-Tees, told police he had acted in self-defence and only pushed Mr Poole after the men had become "aggressive" towards him.

 The trial, which is expected to last four days, continues.